timcdlucas/translucent_interpretable_ML_review/translucent.md

 #### A priori variable selection

 The standard approach for modelling in ecology and comparative biology is to carefully select a relatively small suite of covariates based on \emph{a priori} knowledge of the system.
+This process ensures that all variables are reasonably likely to be casually important, keeps the model acceptably small.
-As a model to commpare to, I fitted a linear model with \emph{a priori} variable selection.
+As a model to compare to, I fitted a linear model with \emph{a priori} variable selection.
 I chose body size [@leutenegger1979evolution; @tuomi1980mammalian], gestation length [@okkens1993influence; @bielby2007fast], metabolic rate [@white2004does], litters per year [@white2004does] and longevity [@wilkinson2002life; @zammuto1986life].
 While a specialist in the field may well have chosen different variables, this is a reasonable starting point.